python/devguide/runtests.rst

 Writing tests for Python is much like writing tests for your own code.
 Tests need to be thorough, fast, isolated, consistently repeatable, and as simple as possible.
+We try to have tests both for normal behaviour and for error conditions.
 Tests live in the ``Lib/test`` directory, where every file that includes tests has a ``test_`` prefix.

-One difference, though, is that you are allowed to use the :py:mod:`test.support` module.
-It contains various helpers that are tailored to Python's test suite.
-Because of this it has no API or backwards-compatibility guarantees, which is why the general public is not supposed to use the module.
+One difference with ordinary testing is that you are encouraged to rely on the :py:mod:`test.support` module.
+It contains various helpers that are tailored to Python's test suite and help smooth out common problems such as platform differences, resource consumption and cleanup, or warnings management.
-But when you are writing tests for Python's test suite its use is encouraged.
+That module is not suitable for use outside of the standard library.

-If your test must write various temporary files to a specific directory, you can use the ``Lib/test/data`` directory for that purpose.
+When you are adding tests to an existing test file, it is also recommended that you study the other tests in that file; it will teach you which precautions you have to take to make your tests robust and portable.